MTBorg/dotfiles/README.md

 Neovim is used as the editor (there is a config for vim but it is no longer used), and plugins are managed with [vim-plug](https://github.com/junegunn/vim-plug).
 Linting, language support, formatting, e.t.c is managed by [coc](https://github.com/neoclide/coc.nvim).

+# Xorg

+Default applications can be set for MIME-types using `xdg-open` in the file `$XDG_CONFIG_HOME/Xorg/.xdefaults`, which will be sourced after starting Xorg.

 # Colors

 The colorscheme is automatically generated from the current wallpaper using [pywal](https://github.com/dylanaraps/pywal).